EdenBeavis/AutoInjectRegister/README.md

 ## Register your classes

-Add the auto inject attribute to your classes
+Add the auto inject attribute to your classes, this will mark the class/interface for auto registration.

   ```c-sharp
     // class with interface implementation